There are four categories for KACM membership:

 |Counties less than 70,000||$200|

 |Counties 70,000 and over||$300|

-Effective January 1, 2020, and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM, shall be granted a complimentary full membership for the calendar year in which they accepted the position.
+Dues for full, affiliate, business affiliate, and student members shall be set for the upcoming year by the full board of directors at the annual conference.
+Life members shall be exempt from dues.
+Effective January 1, 2013 and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM shall be granted a complimentary full membership for their first year of KACM membership.